baijum/service-binding-documentation/docs/exposing-binding-data/olm-descriptors.md

     urn:alm:descriptor:io.kubernetes:Secret

 Similary, if the path is pointing to a `ConfigMap` resource, there should be an X-Descriptors defined like this:

     urn:alm:descriptor:io.kubernetes:ConfigMap

-If the `Secret` or `ConfigMap` specific X-Descriptors are not present, that descriptor should be accessing multiple values at the given path.
+There should be a `service.binding` entry in the X-Descriptors to identify that this is a Service Binding configuration.

-There should be a `service.binding` entry in the X-Descriptors to identify this is a Service Binding configguration.
+If the `Secret` or `ConfigMap` specific X-Descriptors are not present, that descriptor is referencing the value at the given path.

-## Mount an entire Secret as the binding Secret
+## Extract an entire Secret as the binding Secret

 One of the common use case is to inject all the values from a Secret resource.
 The Secret resource must be specified as an attribute in the custom resource.